danyim/obsidian-zenburn/README.md

 What's Zenburn, you ask?
 [Well, let me enlighten you.](https://github.com/jnurmine/Zenburn)

 ## Installation
-- Options > Appearance > Manage > Search for "Zenburn"
+- Options > Appearance > Manage > Search for "Zenburn" > "Install and use"